 Some of this confusion likely stems from misunderstanding about the nature of foundation work.
 Because Templeton promotes projects that either assume or promote evolution does not mean that the foundation is chiefly dedicated to the advancement of evolutionary theory nor that every Templeton-funded project is about evolution.
 Considering that evolution is a dominant theory in modern science and the impetus for much of the current discussion and controversy at the intersection of theology and science, issues related to evolution will be consistently near the surface.
 However, evolution is not the primary focus of the Creation Project, nor is the nature of its compatibility with orthodox Christianity predetermined.

 Our actual funding area is called “Science and the Big Questions: Philosophy and Theology,” which funds projects that demonstrate potential in making progress on the “enduring Big Questions.”
 Nearly the entirety of our grant proposal is publicly visible on our website, either in the Creation Project landing page (objectives, perceived social context, and theme topics) or the individual programs (Henry Resident Fellowship, Stott Pastoral Award, Dabar Conference, Sapientia, and Public Lectures and Events).
 Evident throughout is commitment to developing the doctrine of creation and doing so with a posture of intellectual hospitality toward scientific inquiry.
-Moreover, we now have more than a year’s body of work, accessible both on our resource page and on Sapientia, which demonstrates the ways in which we’re engaging scientific questions and theories in conjunction with theology.
+Moreover, we now have more than three year’s body of work, accessible both on our resource page and on Sapientia, which demonstrates the ways in which we’re engaging scientific questions and theories in conjunction with theology.

 12. What is the Creation Project's relationship with other scientific Christian ministries focused on issues related to the natural sciences?